 India had achieved foreign direct investment of $ 64 billion in 2020.
-Among the new agreements India has signed for 108 projects, the maximum number of agreements were in the renewable energy sector (Photo: iStock)

 The United Nations on Thursday said foreign direct investment (FDI) in India declined by $19 billion to $45 billion in 2021.
 However, despite this, the country remains in the top 10 global economies in terms of FDI.

 According to the World Investment Report of the United Nations Conference on Trade and Development (UNCTAD), FDI globally last year improved to pre-pandemic levels and stood at around $1,600 billion.